jw9730/lps/README.md

 # lps
-[arXiv'23] (To be released) Learning Probabilistic Symmetrization for Architecture Agnostic Equivariance, in PyTorch
+[arXiv'23] (to be released) Learning Probabilistic Symmetrization for Architecture Agnostic Equivariance, in PyTorch